scratch-css/book/features.md

 - [Grid system](https://github.com/scratch-css/grid) - two types of grid system.
 - [UI kit](https://github.com/scratch-css/ui) - rich library of UI components.
 - [Helpers](https://github.com/scratch-css/helpers) - helper classes to use inline in HTML.
+- [Animations](https://github.com/scratch-css/animations) - CSS animations and transitions.

 They are based on Scratch, and are great examples of using it.
 You have all separated on `npm`, or you can use them [all together](https://github.com/scratch-css/all).

+You can read more in [Modules](modules.html) page.